 There are multiple opportunities to fund medical research that will address gaps identified by the MOMRP.

-The United States Army Medical Research and Development Command (USAMRDC) Broad Agency Announcement (BAA) is a competitive solicitation procedure intended to solicit extramural research and development ideas.
-It is issued under the provisions of the Competition in Contracting Act (CICA) of 1984 (Public Law 98-369),* as implemented in Federal Acquisition Regulation (FAR) 6.102(d)(2) and 35.016 and in DoD Grant and Agreement Regulations (DoDGAR) 22.315.
-The USAMRDC BAA provides a general description of the USAMRDC's research and development programs, including: research areas of interest; general information; evaluation and selection criteria; and proposal/application preparation instructions.
-Research funded through the USAMRDC BAA is intended and expected to benefit and inform both military and civilian medical practice and knowledge.
-Research proposals/applications are sought from national, international, for-profit, non-profit, public, and private organizations.
-The USAMRDC BAA is a continuously open announcement; pre-proposals/pre-applications and proposals/applications may be submitted at any time throughout the 5-year period.
+The United States Army Medical Research and Development Command (USAMRDC) Broad Agency Announcement (BAA) is a competitive process to invite basic and applied research submissions.
+The BAA provides a general description of USAMRDC research and development programs, evaluation and selection criteria, and proposal/application preparation instructions.
+Research funded through the BAA is expected to benefit and inform both military and civilian medical practice and knowledge.
+The BAA is a continuously open announcement; pre-proposals may be submitted at any time throughout the 12-month period.
+You must be invited to submit a full proposal.
+To view the BAA posted by the USAMRDC, visit https://beta.sam.gov or http://www.Grants.gov .
+All application materials must be submitted through the electronic Biomedical Research Application Portal (eBRAP) at https://eBRAP.org .
+To register, please go to: https://ebrap.org/eBRAP/public/index.htm

 Grants.gov is your source to find and apply for federal grants.
 The US Department of Health and Human Services is the managing partner for this website.
 Grants.gov was established as a governmental resource named the E-Grants Initiative, part of the President's 2002 Fiscal Year Management Agenda to improve government services to the public.
-To search military grants, click on “Grant Search” under "For Applicants."
-On the “Basic Research” page, use the following CFDA number: 12.420 to search.
+To search military grants, click on "Search Grants" from the tabs along the top of the page.
+Scroll down to "Agency" and choose "All Department of Defense [DOD]".

 USAMRDC MOMRP E-List Registration